ajavamind/Processing-Sketch-Chatbot/README.md

 1. G4P - A graphical user interface library that provides a set of 2D GUI controls and multiple window support.

 2. Other - This is dependent on the generated code response from prompts requesting contributed libraries.

+## Support Libraries

+### Openai-java
+Sketches use OpenAI-Java API from a Github implementation (version 0.12.0) found at https://github.com/TheoKanning/openai-java - thank you Theo Kanning!

+The OpenAiApiExample.java file is the code I used to build with OpenAI-Java (gradlew) to determine the library jar files needed.
+I built the example with gradlew in info debug mode with a request to build an distribution zip file.

+.\gradlew --info example:distZip

+The zip file in example/build/distributions, example.zip, was unzipped and I copied jar files from example/lib folders into the "code" folder used by this sketch.

+### Gpt-engineer
+After I started this project I noticed https://github.com/AntonOsika/gpt-engineer This is an exciting and ambitious project to guide and build a complete software development using ChatGPT from OpenAI.
+I will incorporate some ideas from gpt-engineer into this project and possibly some code after conversion to Java.